XansWorkshop/XansWorkshop.github.io/conservatory/blog/docs/races/kirivian.md

 ## Overview

-&nbsp;&nbsp;Kirivians are furred bipeds who exist in nomadic tribes, often compared to cats due to a number of similarities in facial structure to Gaian domesticated feline species.
+&nbsp;&nbsp;Kirivians are furred bipeds who primarily live nomadic lives in the stars.
+They are often compared to cats due to a number of similarities in facial structure to Gaian feline species.
 They are highly social and extremely welcoming to their peers, strangers and family alike.
 It is a level of unity unseen in other races, and stands out as an oddity compared to other races in the [ISCA](../other-lore/isca.md).

 ### Phenotype